havo2001/Bayesian-Inference/README.md

 * Maximum A Posteriori (MAP) Estimates: We obtain MAP estimates for the parameters.
 These estimates provide a point estimate that maximizes the posterior distribution and helps identify the most likely parameter values.

 * Comparison: Finally, we compare the results obtained through Bayesian analysis, including posterior intervals and MAP estimates, with maximum likelihood estimates and frequentist confidence intervals.
 This comparison highlights the differences and advantages of a Bayesian approach.
-## Prerequisites
-Before running the Jupyter Notebook in this repository, you'll need the following:

-Python: Make sure you have Python installed on your system.
-Jupyter Notebook: You can install Jupyter Notebook using `pip` by running `pip install notebook`.

-Python libraries: You will need several Python libraries, including NumPy, Pandas, Matplotlib, Seaborn, Scikit-Learn (for machine learning), and others.
-You can install them using `pip` or `conda`.
-## Usage
-1. Clone this using git:
-`git clone git@github.com:havo2001/Bayesian-Inference.git`
-2. Launch Jupyter Notebook by running:
-`jupyter notebook`